Obituary of Elmer Fulcher

 EC is preceded in death by his wife of 42 years, Maggie Fulcher; brother, Max Fulcher; sister, Sharon GrunwellF and stepson, David Cannon.
 He is survived by two sons, Shawn Fulcher of Charleston, SC and Christopher (Stephanie) Cannon of Bristol, Connecticut; daughter, Traci Fulcher of Fernandina Beach, Fl; grandson, Shawn Keith Fulcher of Charleston, SC; sister, Shirley (Harley) Layow of Nocatee, Fl; brother, Rhett (Donna) Fulcher of Clermont, GA and nieces, nephews and greats.

-To send flowers to the family of Elmer Fulcher, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Elmer Fulcher, please visit Tribute Store